pythonanywhere/help_pages/articles/ASGIAPI.md

 and `pythonanywhere_domain` based on whether your account is on our US-based system at `www.pythonanywhere.com`, or our EU-based system at `eu.pythonanywhere.com`.

-(for simplicity, we assume the
-PythonAnywhere username is `xanthippe`);

-To run it, , and then

 ```python
 from pprint import pprint